danboyle8637/thistimefitness/src/content/Faq/ignite_question3.md

 question: 'Is Ignite a separate workout class?'
 ---

-No. You will attend the same classes as the rest of our members.
+No. You'll attend the same classes as the rest of our members.

 Don't worry though.
-You will receive a HIGH level of one-on-one attention during class.
+You'll receive a HIGH level of one-on-one attention during class.

 Ignite is a separate group of women.
-You will have private access to an Ignite Facebook Group and special training directly from me.
+You'll have private access to an Ignite Facebook Group and special training directly from me.

-Plus once a month, we will do a special Saturday workshop for Ignite members only where you'll go over form... positions... and mobility... to cement the ideas you've been learning during your classes.
+Once a month, we'll do a special Saturday workshop for Ignite members only where we'll go over form... positions... and mobility... and cement the ideas you've been learning during your classes.